 How can one tell if an Auralite is real or not ?
+If you thought the image above was one of a real auralite amethyst crystal, then you just got fooled!
+It is actually a replica from China.
 The Auralite Amethyst crystal is a beautiful gemstone that can only be found in Canada and has a very distinctive look.
 It is estimated to be around 1.2 billion years old and it can contain up to 23 different minerals.
 However, on average each piece of Auralite has between 2 to 7 different minerals.
 In the last few years, Auralite Amethyst has been rapidly increasing in popularity due to its outstanding metaphysical properties, testimonials, unique look and its unusual mineral composition.
 Auralite is indeed a very rare crystal and its beauty is captivating people from all around the world.

 How to Recognize Real & Fake Auralite?